gulays/METIS_MTA-_turnstile/Project _Proposal.md

 * day of the week
 * time of the day.

 The database that will be used is MTA turnstile data, about the patterns of transit traffic in New York City between February, 2019 and June 2019 - to eliminate the effect Covid 19 pandemic on public transit.
 The variable of interest will be the entry and exit of the on-foot traffic, i.e. ENTRIES, the cumulative entry register value for a device, and EXIST, the cumulative exit register value.
-All analysis will be done on Jupyter notebook with the help of pandas, SQLAlchemy.
+All analysis will be done on Jupyter notebook with the help of pandas, SQLAlchemy and Matplotlib.